Envelopes

 Note: If you get an error about Presentations, you will need to run the install suite again and add Presentations to the installation.
 Other products already installed with NOT be affected, but you'll get Presentations so you can perform the following procedure.

 These procedures can be done right within WP after you insert your image (and notice the transparency issue), or by right clicking on it in a File Explorer and choosing Open With, then choose Presentations, then proceed to step 3.
-By opening it directly in Presenatations for the explorer, you can save the image in .wpg format (it's faster than doing it directly in WP.
+By opening it directly in Presentations for the explorer, you can save the image in .wpg format (it's faster than doing it directly in WP.

 1. Click on the image to 'select' it